-Among the items we put in the former were:
+Among the items we put in the climate-controlled self storage unit were:

 Since you're a professional driver who is concerned about the security of your loads, we're sure that you will also be concerned about the security of your own household possessions once put into storage.

-When you visit facilities in your area, be aware of security issues.
+When you visit facilities in your area, be aware of security issues like these.

 Every self storage unit has a latch by which the contents can be locked.
 There are many different types of locks on the market today.

-Mike chose to use on our self storage units the same kind of lock that he uses on the back of his trailers, a Brinks shielded padlock (similar to the Master Lock shielded padlock shown here).
+Mike chose to use on our self storage units the same kind of lock that he has used on the back of his trailers, a Brinks shielded padlock (similar to the Master Lock shielded padlock shown here).